AxelSengkey/Maggots-Shooting-Game/README.md

 Run "game.py" to play the game.

-Open "game (for_MidPresentation with_comments).py" to see the codes with some comments and documentations.
+Open "game.py" to see the codes with some comments and documentations.